 And I would say that this applies to us here this morning as well, who have mothers.
 We should honor them for all that they have done for us, in raising us, loving us, and caring for our needs both spiritually and physically.
-It is what we are called to do as grown children, that when our mother needs comfort and help in her old age or when she is distressed by the loss of her husband, or others of your siblings, that you care for her.
+It is what we are called to do as grown children, that when our mother needs comfort and help in her old age, or when she is distressed by the loss of her husband, or others of your siblings, that you care for her.
 It says, "And from that hour that disciple took her to his own home."
-1 Timothy 5: 4 says, "But if any widow has children or grandchildren, let them first learn to show piety at home and to repay their parents; for this is good and acceptable before God."
-Jesus, it does not appear, had believing siblings and so He commits the care of his mother to John, His beloved disciple.
-And if we ourselves, as Christians, have mothers who need to be cared for and it is apparent that we are to die before our mother, then it is right to seek to ask another Christian man who is a beloved friend to help us to help them if it is possible.
+1st Timothy 5: 4 says, "But if any widow has children or grandchildren, let them first learn to show piety at home and to repay their parents; for this is good and acceptable before God."
+Well, Jesus, it appears, did not have any believing siblings and so He commits the care of his mother to John, His beloved disciple.
+And if we ourselves, as Christians, have mothers who need to be cared for, and it is apparent that we are to die before our mother, then it will be right for us to seek to ask another Christian man who is a beloved friend to help us to help them if it is possible.

 John took her into his own home.
 He probably already had the care of his own mother.
 But His love for His Savior and Lord was such that this was not too much to ask.
 As Lenski says again, "John was nearest to Jesus' heart, and so the trust was laid upon him."
 "Love is not halved by thus adding objects of love."
 "No child loves either parent less for being blessed with two."
-This is how Jesus honored His mother and this is how John honored His Lord."
+"So this is how Jesus honored His mother, and this is how John honored His Lord."
 "We honor our Lord when we honor our mothers by caring for them when they get old and cannot do things for themselves."
-"We should honor them today for all they are doing for us now or have done for us in the past."
+"We should honor them today for all they are doing for us now or have done for us in the past." (end of quote)

-And then 3rdly- Jesus honored His mother and all mothers by His resurrection from the dead in that He gives hope to each one who believes.
+And then 3rd - Jesus honored His mother and all mothers by His resurrection from the dead, in that He gives hope to each one who believes.